-14. Official controls at holding and flock level
+14. Official controls at holding, flock and hatchery level

 a.
 Please describe the official checks concerning the general hygiene provisions (Annex I of Regulation (EC) No 852/2004) including checks on biosecurity measures, and consequences in case of unsatisfactory outcome.